Digital Durham 2019 broadband consultation

 What happens next?

-This will be followed by the launch of the Invitation to Tender (ITT) to suppliers to bid for the opportunity to fulfil a new contract to deliver further superfast broadband coverage.
+We are now working on the launch of an Invitation to Tender (ITT) to suppliers to bid for the opportunity of a new contract to deliver further superfast broadband coverage.
+The three councils intended to benefit from this procurement are Durham County Council, Gateshead Council and Sunderland City Council.
+We hope to have further information by April 2020.